pudding-fox/FoxTunes/README.md

 ## Support the project

-We are saving up for a signing certificate and associated costs but it is very expensive.
+~We are saving up for a signing certificate and associated costs but it is very expensive.~ it's unlikely this will ever happen but I try to update the windows store app regularly which seems to address AV false positives to some extent.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=BW5JUK6ZUQK7S&currency_code=GBP&source=url)